What are CodeMeta files?

 ]

-All fields that accept a value of a given type accept an array of values of this type, and vice-versa.
+Fields that accept a value of a given type will accept an array of values of that type.
 For example, a software with two licenses could have this attribute:

 "license": [